itswebny/universal-navigation/notes/testing-against-development-staging.md

 ## Static

 ### Static Header

+For the static header to receive emergency notifications (new with the 12/9/2014 release), it must be paired with a enabling HTML file as described at http://git.io/tKgTQg

 ```html
 <iframe id="nygov-universal-navigation-frame" class="nygov-universal-container" width="100%" height="86px" src="//nygovdev.prod.acquia-sites.com/load_global_menu/ajax?iframe=true" data-updated="2014-11-07 08:30" frameborder="0" style="border:none; overflow:hidden; width:100%; height:86px;" scrolling="no">
             Your browser does not support iFrames